nipy/nipype/doc/users/model_specification.rst

 - regressors : list of lists. values for each regressor - must correspond to the number of volumes in the functional run

-- regressors : list of dicts specifying additional regressors for each run
-   - names : list of names corresponding to each column.
-Should be None if automatically assigned.
-   - values : lists of values for each regressors

 - amplitudes : lists of amplitudes for each event.
 This will be ignored by SPM's Level1Design.